cchaine/ECAP5-DPROC/docs/src/arch/3_requirements.rst

 .. requirement:: F_WISHBONE_TRANSFER_CYCLE_02
   :derivedfrom: U_MEMORY_INTERFACE_02

-  Signal wb_cyc_o shall be asserted no later than the rising edge of wb_clk_i that qualifies the assertion of wb_stb_o.
+  Signal wb_cyc_o shall be asserted no later than the rising edge of clk_i that qualifies the assertion of wb_stb_o.

 .. requirement:: F_WISHBONE_TRANSFER_CYCLE_03
   :derivedfrom: U_MEMORY_INTERFACE_02

-  Signal wb_cyc_o shall be deasserted no earlier than the rising edge of wb_clk_i that qualifies the deassertion of wb_stb_o.
+  Signal wb_cyc_o shall be deasserted no earlier than the rising edge of clk_i that qualifies the deassertion of wb_stb_o.

 .. requirement:: F_WISHBONE_HANDSHAKE_02
   :derivedfrom: U_MEMORY_INTERFACE_02